 When you enroll in an online master’s program at the Case School of Engineering, you join students who work at the following companies and government organizations:

 Career Resources at Case Western Reserve University

 If you live near Case Western Reserve in Cleveland or plan to visit campus, we invite you to explore the Sears think[box].
 This seven-story, 50,000-square-foot center for innovation and entrepreneurship houses a makerspace for prototyping ideas and a range of resources for entrepreneurs to develop business ideas and nonprofit organizations.
 This space is free and open to the public.

 Once you graduate, we encourage you to stay connected to the Case Western Reserve community through the Alumni Association.
 Keep up with alumni news or join a local chapter to grow your Case Western Reserve network.

-1. Based on a limited sample of self-reported data from alumni from Case Western Reserve University Department of Engineering from graduating cohorts between 2016-2018.
+- Based on a limited sample of self-reported data from alumni of the Case Western Reserve University School of Engineering online engineering masters programs from graduating cohorts between 2016-2018

 - Retrieved on May 15, 2019, from bls.gov/careeroutlook/2018/article/engineers.htm

 - Retrieved on May 15, 2019, from bls.gov/ooh/management/architectural-and-engineering-managers.htm